App Annie: Mobile gamers broke app store records in Q2 2020

 The mobile habit is strong

-Monthly time spent in all mobile apps grew 45% year over year in Q2 2020, reaching a monthly all-time high of over 200 billion hours during the month of April 2020.
+App Annie found that monthly time spent in all mobile apps grew 45% year-over-year in Q2 2020, reaching a monthly all-time high of over 200 billion hours during the month of April 2020.

-As some markets like China and South Korea begin to recover from COVID-19, markets like India, Brazil and Russia are continuing to work to control the outbreak.
-But app usage in all countries grew 15% (U.S.) to 35% (India).
+As some markets, like China and South Korea, begin to recover from COVID-19, regions such as India, Brazil, and Russia are continuing to work to control the outbreak.
+App usage in all countries grew 15% (U.S.) to 35% (India).

 Google Play downloads grew 10% year over year to 25 billion, while iOS downloads grew 20% year over year to nearly 10 billion new downloads for the quarter.
 On Google Play, non-gaming apps accounted for 55% of all downloads, while on iOS the figure was slightly higher at 70%.
 But in terms of spending, games accounted for the majority of consumer spend across both stores at 85% on Google Play and 65% on iOS.

-On a category level, games, tools and entertainment were the largest by downloads on Google Play.
+On a category level, games, tools, and entertainment were the largest by downloads on Google Play.
 On iOS, games, photo, video, and entertainment remained the largest categories by downloads for four straight quarters.
 The average user spends four hours and 20 minutes per day on smartphones, even though many of those users have access to PCs at home.

 Games stay strong